-Verily, an independent subsidiary of Google's parent company Alphabet, has just launched its Debug Fresno project, which will see the release of 20 million sterile male mosquitoes across two neighborhoods in Fresno Country, California.
+Verily, an independent subsidiary of Google's parent company Alphabet, has just launched its Debug Fresno project, which will see the release of 20 million sterile male mosquitoes across two neighborhoods in Fresno County, California.
 This will be the largest mosquito field study ever conducted in the US with an aim of curbing the population of the disease-carrying insect.

 This large-scale field test is part of Verily's Debug Project, which was launched last October.
 The initiative set out to develop a way to safely combat the scourge of disease that mosquitoes spread around the world.
 The idea was to utilize the sterile insect technique (SIT) to release a volume of sterile insects into the wild and ultimately reduce a local insect population.